VikashiniPramanathan/VikashiniPramanathan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Hi 👋, I'm Vikashini Pramanathan</h1>
+- Hi 👋, I'm Vikashini Pramanathan

 A passionate Frontend Developer from India

 - 🔭 I’m interested in learning about **Full-Stack Developer and eager to do more projects**